SwordfishBE/EasyWarden/README.md

 - [CurseForge] https://www.curseforge.com/minecraft/bukkit-plugins/harder-wardens
 - [Modrinth] https://modrinth.com/plugin/harder-wardens
 2. Drop the file in your server's plugins folder and start your server, plugin will automatically load.

+This plugin works on Minecraft versions 1.21 - 1.21.5